hoshi-vc/hoshi-vc/README.md

 Note: The `requirements.txt` is kept up to date, so you can use that.

 ## Progress

+This project is currently under active development.

+Please note that the source code is updated constantly.

+Feel free to star this repo if you are interested in updates.

 - [x] Prepare the preprocessing pipeline
 - [x] Create a base conversion model